All-Time High: Majority Of Republicans Support Pot Legalization For First Time

 Fifty-one percent of Republicans tell Gallup that, yes, marijuana should be legal, up from 42 percent last year.

 That support has led to a whopping two-thirds of Americans (64 percent) supporting pot legalization, the highest ever recorded by Gallup.
-Gallup has data on the question dating back to 1969.
+Gallup has data on the question since 1969.

 How quickly has support for marijuana changed among Americans?
 In 2004, just over a third supported it.
-Roughly that many Democrats were in favor and only 20 percent of Republicans were.
+Roughly that many Democrats were in favor, and only 20 percent of Republicans were.

 Majority of REPUBLICANS for first time in favor of legalization pic.twitter.com/ajqyM6E3Ni— Domenico Montanaro (@DomenicoNPR) October 25, 2017

-What's changed?
-Half the country has moved toward marijuana legalization in some form — with more than half a dozen states having legalized pot for recreational use and more than dozen others having legalized medical marijuana.
+What has changed?
+Half the country has moved toward marijuana legalization in some form — with more than a half-dozen states having legalized pot for recreational use and more than dozen others having legalized medical marijuana.
 (Governing has a good map of that.)

 As Gallup's Justin McCarthy notes, "As efforts to legalize marijuana at the state level continue to yield successes, public opinion, too, has shifted toward greater support."